ADVANCED FUNDAMENTAL ANALYSIS OF SHARES

 The sales per share are calculated by dividing the twelve-month sales number by the number of outstanding shares.

-A low P/S ratio suggests the company in undervaluation and a high P/S ratio suggest overvaluation of the company.
-Here we can cross verified with competitor’s performance.
+A low P/S ratio suggests the company is undervaluated and a high P/S ratio suggests overvaluation of the company.
+Here we can verify with competitor’s performance.

 EV considers the value of equity and value of debt and including the interest payment.
 Debt becomes the liability of the acquirer on the acquisition of 100% equity.
 It is calculated as